leijendary/spring-notification-template/README.md

-# Spring Boot Notification Template for Microservices
+# Spring Boot Template for Notification

-- This template is intended for the microservice architecture
+- This template is intended for the notification functionalities only
 - Kafka is included in this template
 - Sample classes are included
 - **This template uses annotation based routing**